www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/maintenance/2024-09-03-fully-bootstrap-network-worker.md

 The main task for this is to ensure, that the main focus is laid on the concept of the global virtual network path system (GVNPS) in the Network Workers Shell UI.
-This path system should be used during most developer tasks in order to bootstrap the Network Worker and to easy DevOps
+This path system should be used during most developer tasks in order to bootstrap the Network Worker and to ease DevOps.
 # Tasks
 * [ ] Document new focus of global virtual path system.
 * [ ] Define default project commands.